HPS 0410 Einstein for Everyone

 5. All present theories should not be trusted in domains remote from those in which they were devised.

-In the two chapters following, we will see more candidate morals described and analysed.
+In the two chapters following, we will see more candidate morals described and analyzed.
 The morals will not be displayed formally in terms of thesis and argument, as was done above.
 You should, however, remember that they are all to be held to the same standards of clarity of expression and cogency of argument.
 If thinking about them becomes troublesome, you should revert to the standard philosopher's questions:

 What is the thesis?
 What is the argument?